-Historically, the City of Kalamunda attracted visitors to the horticultural nurseries within its borders and continues to do so to the significant ones remaining.
-More recently there has been a rise in Agri-tourism in the scenic eastern rural areas through the expansion of restaurants, short-term accommodation and sales of wine and other produce.
+Historically, the City of Kalamunda attracted visitors to the horticultural nurseries within its borders and this trend continues.
+More recently there has been a rise in agri-tourism in the scenic eastern rural areas through the expansion of restaurants, short-term accommodation and sales of wine and other produce.